• Skip to primary navigation

 • Vanilla

-5. Last in is the chocolate chips, pretzel bits, and caramels.
-Mix to combine.
+Last in are the pretzels, chocolate chips and caramels.
+Mix to combine again.

 Other Cookie Recipes